Scan time: 2-3 minutes / Read time: 3-5 minutes

 Dean re-reads his note.

-He underlines three things: no time · breakfast · three things to try this week.
+He underlines three things: no time · breakfast · three things this week.

 His three promises: